 I’ve always written stories, either in my head or on paper.
 Yeah, yeah, what author doesn’t say that.
 But I’d never really shown anyone since I was a kid.(Long story, don’t ask.)
 It wasn’t until I was in my mid-40s before I even showed my work to my family.
 And then I met Becky Sue online in a reading group.
 Sue was already on her own writing journey, so when I finally admitted to her that I liked to write too, she encouraged me to get serious about my writing.
 To aim to be published.
 Sue nudged me.
 Harassed me.
 Slapped me up the back of the head.
 And got me taking writing seriously.
 I joined online critique groups, and a local writing circle.
 When and editor AND an agent both asked me for more of my work, I must admit I freaked out, and not in a good way.
 I actually walked away from writing for a year.
 Until yet another editor contacted me suggesting I submit to one of her publishing house’s lines.
 At that point I was standing in the family room, reciting the email to my husband, when my eldest son who was in college, said “well, mom, you’ve always told me to follow my dreams.
 I’d say it’s time for you to put your money where your mouth is.”

-Okay, so he wasn’t a babe, so it wasn’t technically fulfilling the old adage, but I realized if I expected him to take my advice I needed to actually follow it too.
+Wow, talk about an “out of the mouth of babes” moment.
+And okay, being eighteen he hadn’t been a baby for a long time, so it wasn’t technically fulfilling the old adage, but I realized if I expected him to take my advice I needed to actually follow it too.
 And after a very quick eighteen months, and a trip to a major authors’ conference in Dallas, several meetings with agents and editors, as well as finally getting to meet and go horseback riding with Sue, I got a contract for PRIVATE PROPERTY.